 You can test the mass air flow (MAF) sensor on your 1.6L Mazda Protegé without a scan tool.
 The multimeter mass air flow (MAF) sensor test in this tutorial is so accurate that you'll be able to say that the MAF sensor is bad and needs to be replaced or not.

 The fuel injection computer, on your 1999-2001 1.6L Mazda Protegé, needs to know how much air is entering the engine.
-This and other engine operating information, it can inject the correct amount of gasoline.
+With this and other engine operating information, it can inject the correct amount of gasoline.

 Since the MAF sensor is such a critical component of your Protegé's engine management system, when it fails, you'll get the check engine light to shine nice and bright on your instrument cluster.